NREL/resstock/measures/ResStockArguments/README.md

 **Water Heater: Backup Heating Capacity**

 Backup heating capacity for a heat pump water heater.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump'>Heat Pump</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump'>Heat Pump</a>) is used.

 - **Name:** ``water_heater_backup_heating_capacity``
 - **Type:** ``String``